 Sale and Distribution

-Those caught selling or distributing cannabis can face fines, community service, or imprisonment depending on the amount of cannabis involved in the offense.
+Those caught selling or distributing cannabis can face fines, community service, or imprisonment, depending on the amount of cannabis involved in the offense.

-The sale or distribution of small amounts of cannabis is considered a misdemeanor and can result in a fine of up to 5000 euros or community service.
+The sale or distribution of small amounts of cannabis is considered a misdemeanor and can result in a fine of up to 5,000 euros or community service.

 The sale or distribution of larger amounts is considered a felony and can result in imprisonment for up to 10 years.

-Repeat offenders or those caught with large amounts of cannabis may face harsher penalties.
+In short, repeat offenders or those caught with large amounts of cannabis may face harsher penalties.

 Enforcement of Laws

-North Macedonia legalized medical marijuana in 2016, but recreational use is still illegal.
+Macedonia legalized medical marijuana in 2016, but recreational use is still illegal.

 The government has expressed interest in legalizing recreational use in certain areas, such as hospitality places and tourist hotspots, including Skopje and Ohrid.

-As of March 2023, there have been no updates on whether this proposal has moved forward.
+As of October 2023, there have been no updates on whether this proposal has moved forward.

 It is important to note that while some states in the United States have legalized marijuana, it is still illegal under federal law.

-The same applies to North Macedonia, where even though there may be discussions about legalizing recreational use, it is still considered illegal under federal law.
+The same applies to Macedonia, where even though there may be discussions about legalizing recreational use, it is still considered illegal under federal law.

-The penalties for possessing or selling marijuana in North Macedonia can be severe.
 Possession of small amounts for personal use is punishable by a fine, while larger amounts or intent to distribute can result in imprisonment.

-It is also important to note that while some countries in Europe have legalized marijuana, North Macedonia has not.
+It is also important to note that while some countries in Europe have legalized marijuana, Macedonia has not.

-It is still considered illegal in the country, and visitors should exercise caution when traveling with or using marijuana in North Macedonia.
+It is still considered illegal in the country, and visitors should exercise caution when traveling with or using marijuana in Macedonia.

 Public Opinion and Advocacy

-Despite the mixed public opinion, there are advocacy groups in North Macedonia that are pushing for the legalization of medical marijuana.
+Despite the mixed public opinion, there are advocacy groups in Macedonia that are pushing for the legalization of medical marijuana.

-In addition to advocacy groups, there are also political parties in North Macedonia that support the legalization of marijuana.
+In addition to advocacy groups, there are also political parties in Macedonia that support the legalization of marijuana.

-In 2016, the Liberal Democratic Party became the first political party in North Macedonia to publicly support the legalization of marijuana for medical purposes.
+In 2016, the Liberal Democratic Party became the first political party in Macedonia to publicly support the legalization of marijuana for medical purposes.

-Overall, while public opinion on the legalization of marijuana in North Macedonia is mixed, there are advocacy groups and political parties that are pushing for the legalization of medical marijuana.
+Overall, while public opinion on the legalization of marijuana in Macedonia is mixed, there are advocacy groups and political parties that are pushing for the legalization of medical marijuana.

 It remains to be seen whether or not the government will ultimately legalize marijuana for medical purposes.